ALL STATE DATA UPDATED FOR 2022!

 The “Hearing Wait Time (Months)” is, on average, how long it takes in between when an applicant asks for a Hearing and when that hearing occurs.

 The “Average Disposition Time (Days)” is, on average, the number of days in between when an applicant asks for a Hearing, and when the Administrative Law Judge who hears their case actually makes a decision on that case.

 The “Average Approval Rate” is percentage at which cases are decided in favor of the applicant.

-As the table here and the chart below indicate, in 2020, Ohio is on par with the national average for wait times.
-The Cleveland and Toledo offices however are a little faster than the rest.
-The average approval rate is slightly ahead of the National Average.
+As the table here and the chart below indicate, in 2021, Ohio is significantly below the national average for wait times.
+The Akron and Cincinnati offices however are a little faster than the rest.
+The average approval rate is slightly behind of the National Average.
 With three of their six offices above the National Average.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.

 Hearing Offices in Ohio & The SSA Offices They Serve

 These are the “Office of Hearing Operations” offices in Ohio.
 These offices are where hearings are scheduled and generally conducted.
 Each OHO office supports a number of regional Social Security Administration field offices.
 You are likely (but not guaranteed) to have your hearing scheduled with a Judge who works in the OHO office that supports the SSA field office nearest to you.